mdn/ansible-jenkins/README.md

 SMTP server and Jenkins.
 It will also install Docker-maintenance cron jobs and Jenkins-backup scripts to S3.

+This playbook assumes that the instance is behind an elb and the elb will do its SSL termination.
+The ssl certificate can be obtained using AWS ACM or can be manually uploaded

 This playbook is a rework of the [ee-infra-jenkins](https://github.com/mozmeao/ee-infra-jenkins)

 ## Build your own